bjornmeansbear/carbonCycle/lecture.md

 Carbon is the 15th most abundant element in the Earth's crust

-Carbon is cooler than other elements!! -- its capable of 4 bonds, so its able to organize in a lot of different ways and make a lot of different kinds of structures.
+Carbon is way cooler than other elements!! -- its capable of 4 bonds, so its able to organize in a lot of different ways and make a lot of different kinds of structures.
 Diamonds.
 Sugars.
 Graphite.
 Rocks.
 Proteins.
 Coal.
 Biochar. the list goes on.

 Carbon forms a vast number of compounds, more than any other element, with almost ten million compounds described to date -- and yet that number is but a fraction of the number of theoretically possible compounds under standard conditions.
-For this reason, carbon has often been referred to as the "king of the elements"
+For this reason, carbon has often been referred to as the "king of the elements" (can we find a new, non patriarchy way of saying this?).

 ## Why is Carbon Important?

 Carbon is the foundational element of life on earth.
 Every living thing -- and many inanimate things -- are based on carbon chains.
-Plants are carbon based, microbes are carbon based. we're carbon based.
+Plants are carbon based.
+Microbes are carbon based. we're carbon based.

-Carbon anchors all organic substances, it is a polymer, it binds things together, forms chains, helps things get organized, is basis for all life
+Carbon anchors all organic substances, it is a polymer, it binds things together, forms chains, helps things get organized -- I guess this is why it is basis for all life!

-Carbon plus hydrogen and oxygen make hydrocarbons (and carbohydrates), equals fossil fuels equals crude oil, gasoline,kerosene
+Carbon plus hydrogen and oxygen make hydrocarbons (and carbohydrates) -- any "Hydro _carbon_" and any "_Carbo_ Hydrate") -- equals fossil fuels equals crude oil, gasoline, kerosene, coal, natural gas, propane, etc.

-When combined with oxygen and hydrogen, carbon can form many groups of important biological compounds including sugars, celluloses, lignans, chitins, alcohols, fats, and aromatic esters.
+Combined with oxygen and hydrogen, carbon forms many groups of important biological compounds: sugars, celluloses, lignans, chitins, alcohols, fats, and aromatic esters.
 With nitrogen it forms alkaloids, and with the addition of sulfur also it forms antibiotics, amino acids and proteins.
-With the addition of phosphorus to these other elements, it forms DNA and RNA, the chemical codes of life.
+With the addition of phosphorus to these other elements, it forms DNA and RNA -- the chemical codes of life.

-Makes hardest materials and softest materials, diamond and graphite for example ...
+Makes hardest materials and softest materials, diamond and graphite ...

-It is found in all living things, also in the atmosphere and in limestone layers in ocean also in all fossil fuels (coal, oil, natural gas, etc. -- any "Hydro _carbon_" and any "_Carbo_ Hydrate") ...
+Carbon is also in the atmosphere as CO2 and other gasses and in limestone layers in the earth and at the bottom of the ocean ...

 Whew!

-## What CO2?
+## What is CO2?

-Carbon plus oxygen make carbon dioxide, CO2 is essential for biological life -- plants "breathe" in CO2... more on this...
+Carbon plus oxygen make carbon dioxide, CO2 is essential for biological life -- plants "breathe" in CO2...
+This is the real key to the carbon cycle; and also the key to understanding why global warming/climate change are linked to fossil fuel use... more on this...

 ## CO2 in the atmosphere.

 CO2 is a gas.
 Our atmosphere is the envelope around our planet where energy from the sun is temporarily stored, giving us the temperatures necessary for life.
-Co2 along with methane and water vapor are termed greenhouse gases as they are semi opaque gases that allow for the suns energy in the form of visible light to enter the atmosphere but partially block it after it bounces off the earth’s surface in the form of heat.
+CO2 along with methane and water vapor are termed greenhouse gases as they are semi opaque gases that allow for the sun's energy to enter the atmosphere but partially block/trap/reflect it after it bounces off the earth’s surface in the form of heat.
 The balance of what is allowed into the atmosphere and the amount that is allowed back out is what determines the atmospheres temperature.
 In particular the Lower Atmosphere where we live.
 The higher concentration of greenhouse gases, the more heat confined to the atmosphere.
+CO2 is a key greenhouse gas.

 ## How does it Move around?
-Under terrestrial conditions, conversion of one element to another is very rare.
-Therefore, the amount of carbon on Earth is constant (effectively -- the stray meteorite might bring some new stuff in; and we send some up into near space via our space/satellite missions).
-Thus, processes that use carbon must obtain it from somewhere and dispose of it somewhere else.
+Under terrestrial conditions, conversion of one element to another is very rare, other than for radioactive materials or the really unstable isotopes, it basically doesn't happen.
+Therefore, the amount of carbon on Earth is constant (effectively -- the stray meteorite might bring some new stuff in; and we send some up into near space via our space/satellite missions -- but otherwise, yeah, constant).
+Thus, processes that use carbon must obtain it from somewhere and dispose of it somewhere else all within the boundaries of Spaceship earth.

-This is the carbon cycle...

 ## What is the “Carbon cycle”?

-With our current understanding of the earth’s dynamics the carbon cycle is the way that we observe carbon cycling through the planets interconnected systems.
+With our current understanding of the earth’s dynamics the carbon cycle is the way that we observe carbon cycling through the planet's interconnected systems.

-The total cycle has within it two systems that operate at different time scales, these are the Geological and the Biological.
-The Geological is slow and steady and relies on entire ecosystems...
+The total cycle has within it two systems that operate at different time scales: the Geological and the Biological.
+The Geological is slow and steady and relies on entire ecosystems... the biological is fast and is more about respiration and consumption.

 ## Geological Carbon Cycle: thousands; tens of thousands; millions of years

-Carbon was present at the forming of Earth, (bombarding meteorites, random space debris coming together, etc.)  H2O and CO2 in the atmosphere form to make a weak acid (—carbonic acid) that upon raining down releases the calcium (amongst other things) from exposed rock and washes it into the ocean where it settles onto the seabed. (confirm this?)
+Carbon was present at the forming of Earth, (bombarding meteorites, random space debris coming together, etc.)  H2O and CO2 in the atmosphere form to make a weak acid (—carbonic acid) that upon raining down releases the calcium (amongst other things) from exposed rock.

 Rivers carry calcium ions—the result of chemical weathering of rocks—into the ocean, where they react with carbonate dissolved in the water.
 The product of that reaction, calcium carbonate, is then deposited onto the ocean floor, where it becomes limestone.
 (NASA earth observatory)